poonamsah/day2/README.md

 # day2
-this is my second repository.
+this is my second git repository. author - poonam sah